Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Event types

 • ShutdownEvent: emitted when the daemon signals that it is shutting down.
-It carries no fields.
-It precedes the loss of the local socket and is what causes the following DaemonDisconnectedEvent to report IsGraceful = true.
+Carrying no fields, it precedes the loss of the local socket and is what causes the DaemonDisconnectedEvent (see below) to report IsGraceful = true.
 Treat it as advance notice of the disconnect; no action is required, since the thin client reconnects and replays in-flight requests on its own.

 EventSink / event_sink